 Getting to the point

-The The Watson’s Record Cleaning Machine can clearly score with its price-performance ratio in a detailed test by sempre-audio.at.
-Especially those who are passionate about vinyl, but who only want to clean their records from time to time, will get an attractive, compact, easy to handle, simple and solid solution, which does its job to their complete satisfaction, even if it is sometimes clearly audible.
-This means that the full appeal of playing a record, almost free of crackling and pops, can be enjoyed.
+The Watson’s Record Cleaning Machine can clearly score with its price-performance ratio in a detailed test by sempre-audio.at.
+Especially those who are passionate about vinyl, but who only want to clean their records from time to time, will get an attractively priced, very compact, easy to handle, simply solid solution, which does its job to their complete satisfaction, even if it is sometimes clearly audible.
+This means that you can enjoy the full appeal of the music reproduction of vinyl records, almost free of crackling and pops.